more about our farmers, how we grow, our delicious veggies and eggs, and how to reach us...

 about our farmers

-The Hartwood Farm family includes Matt and Maryellen, our enthusiastic farm dog in-training Beulah, and in the warmer months, a large group of excessively social busy-body laying hens and some hard-rooting pigs.
+The Hartwood Farm family includes Matt and Maryellen, our enthusiastic farm dog in-training Beulah, and in the warmer months, some hard-rooting pigs.

 We've been farming for years, but moved to start Hartwood Farm in 2012 in part because we were growing hops and love Madison County's role as the historic center of east coast hops production, and in part because CNY is the perfect mix/midway point between Matt’s NH home and Maryellen’s Midwestern family, with both rolling hills and lake effect!